By Damon Poeter

 Remember that car accidents can also be psychologically traumatic.
 If you’re experiencing such effects, consider consulting a mental health professional.

-Property and casualty insurance provided by United Services Automobile Association, USAA Casualty Insurance Company, USAA General Indemnity Company, Garrison Property and Casualty Insurance Company, based in San Antonio, TX; USAA Limited (UK) and USAA S.A.
-(Europe) and is available only to persons eligible for P&C group membership.
+Automobile insurance provided by United Services Automobile Association, USAA Casualty Insurance Company, USAA General Indemnity Company, Garrison Property and Casualty Insurance Company, San Antonio, TX, and USAA, Ltd (Europe) and is available only to persons eligible for P&C group membership.
+P&C membership is generally available to current and former members of the U.S. Military and their former dependents.
 Each company has sole financial responsibility for its own products.